Dave Mustaine: 1990s

 A Grammy nomination for "Paranoid" began 1996 for Megadeth.
 Enlisting Fear singer Lee Ving, Mustaine released the album The Craving under the moniker "MD.45" with Suicidal Tendencies drummer Jimmy DeGrasso and Goldfinger bassist Kelly LeMieux.
 In September, Megadeth returned to the studio, this time in Nashville, Tennessee, to record Cryptic Writings.

 Cryptic Writings (1997) included thrashing songs like "Vortex" and "FFF", which were reminiscent of Megadeth's older material, alongside radio-friendly fare like "Trust", which reached the 5th spot on the U.S. Billboard Mainstream Rock charts.
 In June, Misfits opened for the band on tour.
 Chaos Comics released "The Cryptic Writings of Megadeth" comic books in August, and a remix of "Almost Honest" showed up on the "Mortal Kombat Annihilation" soundtrack.

 Mustaine's daughter, Electra Mustaine, was born on January 28, 1998, the same month that "Trust" was nominated for a Grammy.
 Megadeth played on the Howard Stern Show and that summer took part in Ozzfest.
-Two days after Nick Menza had underwent surgery for a benign knee tumor, he received a call from Mustaine informing him that his services would no longer be needed.
+Two days after Nick Menza had undergone surgery for a benign knee tumor, he received a call from Mustaine informing him that his services would no longer be needed.
 Jimmy DeGrasso, who Mustaine had played with previously in MD.45, fulfilled Menza's duties.
 On New Year's Eve, Megadeth opened for Black Sabbath at Chase Field alongside Soulfly, Slayer, and Pantera.

 While touring after Cryptic Writings, Mustaine told interviewers that songs like "She-Wolf" and "Vortex" had reinvigorated his love for classic music by bands like Iron Maiden and Motörhead, and that he intended to write an album that was "1/2 Peace Sells, 1/2 Cryptic Writings"; however, after hearing about a comment that Lars Ulrich had made in the press in which he said he wished Mustaine would take more "risks", intentions changed.
 Managers and producers had more input.
 The song "Crush 'Em" was written with the express purpose of being played in wrestling arenas.
 In later years, Mustaine would blame much of this period on Friedman's desire to go in a more "pop" direction.
 Recorded with producer Dann Huff, again in Nashville, Risk was released on August 31, 1999.
 "Crush 'Em" made it onto the Universal Soldier: The Return soundtrack and into WCW wrestling events (notably played live on Monday Nitro).
 In July, the band covered "Never Say Die" for a second Black Sabbath tribute.
 They closed the Woodstock '99 music festival and again opened for Iron Maiden in Europe.
 The year ended with Marty Friedman announcing his departure from the band.